arminsabouri/ohttp-nostr-nip/ohttp-nostr.md

 ### Key configuration lifetime

-Relays MUST rotate their OHTTP key configurations periodically to limit replay attacks and reduce the impact of key compromise.
+Relays SHOULD rotate their OHTTP key configurations periodically to limit replay attacks and reduce the impact of key compromise.
 Key rotation is signaled via the HTTP caching headers (Cache-Control, Expires, ETag) on the response to the key configuration fetch defined in RFC 9540.

 ### Backwards Compatibility